heisenburger/ws/_posts/2016-04-21-feminism-is-a-ramp.md

 And when you have that extra strength, when you find that extra power, check in with George Bernard Shaw.
 Be daring.
 Be brave.
 Be a little unreasonable.

 We can change the system.
-We need only to start with ourselves.▼
+We need only to start with ourselves.▴